TurboGears/tg2docs/docs/main/Internationalization.rst

 .. contents:: Table of Contents
     :depth: 2

-Turbogears2 relies on Pylons and Babel for i18n and l10n support.
+Turbogears2 relies on Babel for i18n and l10n support.
 So if this document is not enough you will want to check their respective
 documentation:

- * Pylons' `Internationalization and Localization`_ doc (which also contains "Using Babel" section)
  * Babel's UserGuide_

 A quickstarted project comes fully i18n enabled so you should get